-Max Baucus shares his extensive trade policy experience with audiences asking how they will be affected by new trade and tax policies.
-As the former head of the Senate Finance Committee (2007-2014) and Ambassador to China (2014-2017), Baucus adds an insider’s nuance to the debates on U.S. taxes, sanctions and tariffs; Asia’s advancement of their own trade agreements with other nations; and the changing landscape imposed by Brexit and the shifting European trade environment.
+Drawing on his extensive trade policy experience, Max Baucus decodes how audiences from every industry will be affected by new trade and tax policies.
+As the former head of the Senate Finance Committee (2007-2014) and Ambassador to China (2014-2017), Baucus adds an insider’s nuance to the debates on U.S. taxes, sanctions, and tariffs; Asia’s advancement of their own trade agreements with other nations; and the evolving landscape imposed by Europe’s shifting trade environment and the wave of protectionism worldwide.

 China: Opportunities and Obstacles

 Max Baucus capped his involvement with China as Ambassador to China (2014-2017) not long after President Xi took power.
-In prior years he lead many delegations to China meeting with past Chinese presidents and premiers and helped spearhead China’s entrance into WTO as well as introducing legislation establishing PNTR status for China.
+In prior years, he led many delegations to China meeting with past Chinese presidents and premiers and helped spearhead China’s entrance into WTO as well as introducing legislation establishing PNTR status for China.
 He was our country’s principle policy broker in China on National Security and economic issues, including the South China Sea and assisting American companies do business in China.
 He was in Beijing as China spearheaded the creation of the Asian Infrastructure Investment Bank (AIIB) and continued to develop their “One Belt, One Road” policy to restore old maritime and overland trade routes.
-As American foreign policy shifts under the Trump Administration, Baucus is uniquely qualified to speak to the opportunities and obstacles facing the world today especially as they concern Asia.
+Baucus is uniquely qualified to speak to the opportunities and obstacles facing the world today especially as they concern Asia.

 What's Next for America's Healthcare?

-As the Chair of the Senate Finance Committee (2007-2014), Max Baucus authored and ushered the Affordable Healthcare Act (Obamacare) through Congress, vocal even at the time about his concerns regarding costs and lack of bipartisan support — two issues which now threaten the Act's durability under the Trump administration.
+As the Chair of the Senate Finance Committee (2007-2014), Max Baucus authored and ushered the Affordable Healthcare Act (Obamacare) through Congress, vocal even at the time about his concerns regarding costs and lack of bipartisan support.
 Baucus discusses the intention and reality of the plan, and what American people and businesses can expect for the next version of American healthcare legislation.

 Max Baucus speaks at major outlets, offering straight-talk on healthcare, China, and tax reform